nsankareswari-70/Data-cleaning-in-excel/README.md

 - Converting the mixed unorganized dates in to a uniform date format
 - Using If function to create a new column (Eg. If FTP =1 then full time employee else part time employee)
 - Replacing the 'null' or missing values with 'Other' in the Gender columns
+- Removing empty cell in excel
+- Highlighting the duplicate values using conditional formatting
+- Clear Formats
+-